-- 5. A limited has earned a profit of Rs.
+- A limited has earned a profit of Rs.
 80 lakhs before tax for the year ended 31st March 2018.
 Tax amount is Rs.
 22 lakh.
 The share capital of the company is RS.
 1 crore (4,00,000 equity shares of Rs.
 10 each and 6,00,000 7% Preference shares of Rs.
 10 each).
 Compute Earning per share (EPS) of ALtd. - 6.
 "Relative valuation is all about comparative analysis" with the peer companies" Comment - 7.
 In which circumstances, is the market based approach to valuation not relevant and useful? - 8.
-What are various principles a valuer should keep in mind while valuation? - 9.
-Explain the types of Valuation? - 10.
-"Valuation is an important aspect in merger and acquisition and it should be done by a team of experts" Comment on the above statements mentioning who are those experts. - 11.
-What is the role of a company secretary in valuation? - 12.
-What are the general factors to be considered while carrying ot valuation? - 13.
+Explain the types of Valuation? - 9.
+"Valuation is an important aspect in merger and acquisition and it should be done by a team of experts" Comment on the above statements mentioning who are those experts. - 10.
+What is the role of a company secretary in valuation? - 11.
+What are the general factors to be considered while carrying out valuation? - 12.
 "Valuation standards would ensure more better valuation of business" Comment.